 Avoid the Common Causes

-For instance, disc herniation in the L5 to S1 area is caused by lifting excessive loads, especially as these loads places additional pressure on the vertebrae.
-Therefore, one of the first parts of any treatment, as it relates to experiencing severe back pain in this area, is to eliminate the cause by stopping the heavy lifting.
+First of all, before back pain can be resolved, the source of the pain must be identified.
+When a disc is herniated in the L5-S1 area, this is caused by lifting excessive loads.
+When a load is too much to bear, additional pressure is placed on the vertebrae.
+Therefore, one of the first recommendations of any treatment as it relates to limiting back pain in this area, is to stop heavy lifting.

-Non-Steroidal Anti-inflammatory Drugs
+Non-Steroidal Anti-Inflammatory Drugs

 Perform Healing Exercises

 Another big part of the healing process is exercise, specifically exercises designed for this area of the back.
 Before an individual starts any type of regular regimen to treat a herniated disc, it is important that they know how to distinguish which exercises are beneficial from those that may cause further disruption to the area.